NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 and experimental events.
-To account for different storage requirements and different modalities, a *TimeSeries* is defined in a minimal form and it can be extended (i.e., subclassed) to account for different modalities and data storage requirements (see :numref:`sec-extending-the-format`)
+To account for different storage requirements and different modalities, a *TimeSeries* is defined in a minimal form and it can be extended (i.e., subclassed) to account for different modalities and data storage requirements (see :numref:`sec-extending-the-format`).

 Each *TimeSeries* has its own HDF5 group, and all datasets belonging to a *TimeSeries* are in that group.
 In particular, a *TimeSeries* defines